Acacia rothii

-Acacia rothii, commonly known as tooroo, Roth's wattle, lancewood and spoon tree, is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to an are in north eastern Australia.
+Acacia rothii, commonly known as tooroo, Roth's wattle, lancewood and spoon tree, is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to an area in north eastern Australia.

 Description

 The tree typically grows to a height of 6 to 12 m with an open canopy and a reasonable straight trunk.
 It has rough dark grey-brown coloured bark and angular glabrous branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The glabrous and evergreen phyllodes have a narrowly oblong-elliptic sickle shape with a length of 15 to 30 cm and a width of 1.5 to 3.5 cm and have two or three prominent longitudinal nerves.

 Taxonomy

 The species was first formally described by the botanist Frederick Manson Bailey in 1900 as a part of the work Contributions to the Flora of Queensland as published in the Queensland Agricultural Journal.
 In 1987 it was reclassified as Racosperma rothii by Leslie Pedley then transferred back to genus Acacia in 2001.

 It is closely related to and closely resembles Acacia mimula and is thought to be closely related to Acacia bakeri.